On mixed-$\omega$-sheaves: Fundamental theorem

 is a pure-$\widehat\omega$-big-sheaf on $Y$. \end{rem}

-As a corollary of Theorem \ref{x-thm9.3}, we have:
+As a corollary of Theorem \ref{p-thm9.3}, we have:

-\begin{cor}[{\cite[Chapter V.~3.37.~Corollary]{nakayama}}] Let $f:X\to Y$ be a surjective morphism from a normal projective variety $X$ onto a smooth projective variety $Y$ with $\dim Y=n$.
+\begin{cor}[{\cite[Chapter V.~3.37.~Corollary]{nakayama}}] Let $f\colon X\to Y$ be a surjective morphism from a normal projective variety $X$ onto a smooth projective variety $Y$ with $\dim Y=n$.
 Let $L$ be a Cartier divisor on $X$ and let $\Delta$ be an effective $\mathbb R$-divisor on $X$ such that $K_X+\Delta$ is $\mathbb R$-Cartier.
 Let $D$ be an $\mathbb R$-divisor on $Y$.
 Let $k$ be a positive integer with $k\geq 2$.
-Assume the following conditions: \begin{itemize} \item[(i)] $(X, \Delta)$ is log canonical over a nonempty Zariski open set of $Y$, and \item[(ii)] $L+f^*D-k(K_{X/Y}+\Delta)$ is nef and $f$-semi-ample. \end{itemize} Let $H$ be a big Cartier divisor on $Y$ such that $|H|$ is free.
-Then is generically generated by global sections.
+Assume the following conditions: \begin{itemize} \item[(i)] $(X, \Delta)$ is log canonical over a nonempty Zariski open set of $Y$, and \item[(ii)] $L+f^*D-k(K_{X/Y}+\Delta)$ is nef and $f$-semi-ample. \end{itemize} Then the following properties hold. \begin{itemize} \item[(1)] There exists a Cartier divisor $G$ on $Y$, which depends only on $f\colon X\to Y$, such that is generically generated by global sections. \item[(2)] Let $H$ be a big Cartier divisor on $Y$ such that $|H|$ is free.
+Then is generically generated by global sections. \item[(3)] Let $H^\dag$ be a nef and big Cartier divisor on $Y$ such that $|H^\dag|$ is not necessarily free.
+Then the sheaf